 The best way to compete for acceptance is through a strong academic transcript but good grades are only part of the process.
 Applicants are screened to identify personal strengths that are essential in becoming a successful student and professional.
-Selecting the best fit for the program is an evolving task; personal interviews, background checks, fingerprinting and drug screening are part of this process.
+Selecting the best fit for the program is an evolving task; personal interviews, placement tests, background checks, fingerprinting and drug screening are part of this process.
 Additional strategies may be implemented in the future.

 May I retake a course to improve my GPA?

 There are restrictions on re-taking courses to replace or improve a grade.
 See the program director for details.

 Where do I get an application to apply?